ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 ### Inheritance

 Inheritance is one of the principles of object-oriented programming.
-Since classes may share a lot of the same code, inheritance allows a derived class to reuse the same code and modify accordingly.
+Since classes may share a lot of the same code, inheritance allows a derived class to reuse the same code and modify it accordingly.

 ```{seealso}
 - https://docs.python.org/3/tutorial/classes.html#inheritance